-Experimental AI-generated summary referencing Polymarket data · UpdatedUkraine officially agrees to a US backed ceasefire framework by...?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedUkraine officially agrees to a US backed ceasefire framework by...?

 Ukraine officially agrees to a US backed ceasefire framework by...?